7 AXIS CNC MACHINING: HIGH ACCURACY & FLEXIBILITY

 The machining center and the robot arm are completely different in how they look and function.
-When people talk about seven axis CNC machining, they mostly refer to the robots.
+When people talk about seven-axis CNC machining, they mostly refer to robots.

-However, CNC machining centers can have seven axis capability as well.
+However, CNC machining centers can have the seven-axis capability as well.
 We will be discussing both the CNC machining centers and robots in this article.

 7 Axis CNC Machining Milling